top of page

 The capital of Carinthia is Klagenfurt .
 This area was once home to impassable swamps, where, according to locals, a bloodthirsty dragon lived.
 This terrifying creature, according to descriptions, had a bad temper and even worse eyesight.

 The desperate residents decided to take a creative approach: they fashioned a stuffed bull, stuffed with iron spikes, and fed it to the monster.
-The dragon took the bait and, as is typical, heroically perished from its own appetite.
+The dragon took the bait and heroically perished from its own appetite.
 The swamps were drained, the city was rebuilt, and, as a memento of their tragicomic victory, the dragon was retained on the city's coat of arms.

 CARINTHIA: ALPINE SKIING